 The City has a local Housing Mitigation Fund (HMF) and Below Market Rate (BMR) In-Lieu Funds for the development, rehabilitation and/or acquisition of affordable housing.
 In 2014, \$8.1 million in HMF was provided to the development of two new affordable rental projects, Parkside Studios and Onizuka Crossing, with a total of include 117 new affordable units.
 In 2017, \$7.43 million in HMF, plus \$600,000 in Home Funds, was committed to the 66-unit Benner Plaza project, completed in December 2018.
-The City is currently working on a new 90-unit affordable housing development on City owned land which will include over \$9 million in HMF funding in 2019.
+In 2020, the City allocated \$26 million to three developments (Sonora Ct., Orchard Gardens and Block 15), which will increase the affordable housing stock by about 200-units.
 In addition, the City has funds available in its Housing Successor Agency Low-Mod Housing Fund, these funds are allocated outside of the Action Plan process, but with a similar goal of expanding and preserving the City's affordable housing stock.